Surakarta: Struggle for independence

 After hearing the proclamation of Indonesian Independence, Pakubuwono XII declared Surakarta a part of the Republic of Indonesia.
 Because of this support, President Sukarno declared Surakarta a Special Region with the Susuhunan, Pakubuwono XII, continuing as governor.
 This terminology was also used for the Special Region of Yogyakarta, which continues to be legally governed by its sultan to this day.

 However, unlike Yogyakarta, Surakarta had intense, organized resistance to the continuation of the monarchy.
 In October 1945, a republican movement was established in Surakarta led by Tan Malaka, a member of the Indonesian Communist Party.

-On October 17, the vizier of Surakarta, KRMH Sosrodiningrat V (a member of the BPUPK), was kidnapped.
-The new vizier, KRMT Yudonagoro, and 9 other court officials were also kidnapped by the same movement in March 1946, including heir to the viziership KRMTH Wuryaningrat.
+On 17 October, the vizier of Surakarta, KRMH Sosrodiningrat V (a member of the BPUPK), was kidnapped.
+The new vizier, KRMT Yudonagoro, and 9 other court officials were also kidnapped by the same movement in March 1946, including the heir to the viziership KRMTH Wuryaningrat.

 In response, Prime Minister of Indonesia Sutan Syahrir met with Wuryaningrat and other Surakarta leaders in May and agreed to abolish the established government entirely.

-On June 16, 1946, the Surakarta "special region" was abolished and replaced with a regency (kabupaten), administered by a republican government outside the control of the Susuhunan and his court.
+On 16 June 1946, the Surakarta "special region" was abolished and replaced with a regency (kabupaten), administered by a republican government outside the control of the Susuhunan and his court.
 This event is commemorated as the birthday of the city of Surakarta.

-On June 26, Prime Minister Sutan Syahrir was kidnapped in Surakarta by a rebel movement led by Major General Soedarsono, the commander of the 3rd division.
-President Sukarno was angry at this kidnapping and on July 1, 1946, 14 communist leaders including Tan Malaka were arrested by Indonesian police on Sukarno's instructions.
+On 26 June Sutan Syahrir was kidnapped in Surakarta by a rebel movement led by Major General Soedarsono, the commander of the 3rd division.
+President Sukarno was angry at this kidnapping and on 1 July 1946, 14 communist leaders including Tan Malaka were arrested by Indonesian police on Sukarno's instructions.
 However, Soedarsono freed the rebel leaders immediately.
-Sukarno asked the local military commander in Surakarta, Lieutenant Colonel Suharto to arrest Major General Soedarsono and the rebel group.
+Sukarno asked the local military commander in Surakarta, Lieutenant Colonel Suharto to arrest Soedarsono and the rebel group.

 Suharto refused to follow this command unless it was given directly by the Military Chief of Staff, General Soedirman.
-Sukarno was angry at this rejection of his commanding authority, and called Suharto a stubborn (koppig) officer.
+Sukarno was angry at this rejection of his commanding authority and called Suharto a stubborn (koppig) officer.

-Suharto pretended to support the rebellion and persuaded Soedarsono and his group to stay at his headquarters at Wiyoro, Surakarta for their own safety.
-Later that night he persuaded Soedarsono to meet President Sukarno at his palace the next morning.
+Suharto pretended to support the rebellion and persuaded Soedarsono and his group to stay at his headquarters at Wiyoro, Surakarta for their safety.
+Later that night he persuaded Soedarsono to meet Sukarno at his palace the next morning.
 Suharto secretly informed the presidential guard troops about Soedarsono's plan on the next morning.
 On July 3, 1946, Soedarsono and his group were arrested by the presidential guard near the palace.
-Prime Minister Syahrir was released unharmed.
-Several months later, Maj.
-Gen. Soedarsono and his group were pardoned and released from prison.
+Syahrir was released unharmed.
+Several months later, Soedarsono and his group were pardoned and released from prison.

 However, this did not halt the ascendancy of the Communist Party in Surakarta.
 In November 1946, the communists kidnapped the regent and vice-regent and seized power for themselves, a coup quickly legitimated after the fact by Sukarno.
 In 1947, Amir Sjarifuddin appointed Wikana, a communist, as Surakarta's military governor.